felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-Pose-Image.md

 ## Parameters

+### DWPose Estimator

 The **DWPose Estimator** converts a regular image into an OpenPose-style pose map.
 It first detects each person in the image and then estimates the body, hand, and facial keypoints.

 <p align="center">
     <img width="300" src="https://github.com/user-attachments/assets/f0307723-6bda-415d-9ba4-fd1d4bcc6731" />
 </p>

-### Detect Hand

-Controls whether hand and finger keypoints are included.
+- **Detect Hand:** Controls whether hand and finger keypoints are included.

-### Detect Body

-Controls whether the main body skeleton is detected.
+- **Detect Body:** Controls whether the main body skeleton is detected.

-### Detect Face

-Controls whether facial landmarks are included in the pose map.
+- **Detect Face:** Controls whether facial landmarks are included in the pose map.
 Facial landmarks do not preserve identity and should not be treated as a detailed expression reference.

-### Resolution

-Defines the resolution used by the preprocessor when analyzing the input image.
+- **Resolution:** Defines the resolution used by the preprocessor when analyzing the input image.
 Increasing the resolution cannot recover details that are not visible in the original image.

-### BBox Detector

-The bounding-box detector finds each person before the pose estimator analyzes them.
+- **BBox Detector:** The bounding-box detector finds each person before the pose estimator analyzes them.
     - **`yolox_l.onnx`:** A reliable general-purpose detector with good accuracy.
 It works well with multiple people and is usually fast when ONNX GPU acceleration is available.
     - **`yolox_l.torchscript.pt`:** The TorchScript version of YOLOX-L. It runs through PyTorch and is useful when ONNX acceleration is unavailable, misconfigured, or running on the CPU.
     - **`yolo_nas_l_fp16.onnx`:** The largest YOLO-NAS option.
 It is heavier and slower, but can help with difficult scenes containing small, partially hidden, or overlapping people.
     - **`yolo_nas_m_fp16.onnx`:** The medium YOLO-NAS option.
 It provides a balance between speed and detection capability.
     - **`yolo_nas_s_fp16.onnx`:** The smallest and fastest YOLO-NAS option.
 It is suitable for a clearly visible person but may be less reliable with small or obstructed subjects.
     - **`None`:** Disables the dedicated person detector.
 This may work for an image already cropped around one person, but it is generally less reliable for full scenes or multiple subjects.

-### Pose Estimator

-After the bounding-box detector finds a person, the pose estimator locates the body, hand, foot, and facial keypoints.
+- **Pose Estimator:** After the bounding-box detector finds a person, the pose estimator locates the body, hand, foot, and facial keypoints.
     - **`dw-ll_ucoco_384.onnx`:** The higher-resolution ONNX estimator.
 It usually provides the best quality for body, face, hands, and feet, especially when ONNX GPU acceleration is working correctly.
     - **`dw-ll_ucoco_384_bs5.torchscript.pt`:** The TorchScript version of the higher-resolution estimator.
 It runs through PyTorch and is a good alternative when ONNX is unavailable or not using the GPU correctly.
     - **`dw-ll_ucoco.onnx`:** A lower-resolution variant.
 It is faster and uses less memory, but may be less accurate for hands, feet, faces, and small people.

-### Scale Stick for Xinsir ControlNet

-Controls how the detected skeleton is rendered in the final pose image.
+- **Scale Stick for Xinsir ControlNet:** Controls how the detected skeleton is rendered in the final pose image.
+This parameter does not change the detected pose or the physical thickness of the generated character.
+It only changes how the skeleton is drawn.
     - **`enable`:** Adjusts the line thickness and keypoint size to better match the pose-map format expected by Xinsir OpenPose ControlNet models.
     - **`disable`:** Uses the standard OpenPose line and keypoint sizes.

-This parameter does not change the detected pose or the physical thickness of the generated character.
-It only changes how the skeleton is drawn.

-## Recommended Quality Configuration
+### Recommended Quality Configuration

 ```text
 detect_hand: enable